MORE THAN CONQUERORS (EXCERPT OF KINGDOM CONCEPTS)

 In order for the full maturing of the “tares” to take place, the restraining force must be removed from the path of Antichrist.

 If it is Christ through the Spirit in the saints who is restraining the full manifestation of Antichrist in the world, then the saints must be overcome in some manner if Antichrist is to come to full revelation.
 This is what will take place.

-And it was given unto him [Antichrist] to make war with the saints, and to overcome them: and power was given him over all kindreds, and tongues, and nations.
+It was granted to him to make war with the saints and to overcome them.
+And authority was given him over every tribe, tongue, and nation.
 (Revelation 13:7)